 What layer resolution (thickness) should I use to make my part?

 While it would be easy to just make all parts with the best layer resolution of .005”, the major drawback to that approach is more time and, consequently, more money.
 The chart below shows the average increase in build time as build resolution increases when using ASA to print a 5” tall x 3” wide Minion Dave.
 If you are running a smaller part, especially one with finer details, .005” resolution would be a good choice.
 However, for most parts, .007” or .010” layer resolution suffices.
-For large parts or ones that do not require finer detail, .013″ works well.
-If you’re unsure, Envision 3D Printing recommends .010″ as a default.
+If you're unsure, Envision 3D Printing recommends .010" as a default.

 What interior part fill style should I use to make my part?